Information Storage in the Stochastic Ising Model: Discussion and Future Directions

 \section{Discussion and Future Directions}

-This work proposed a new model for the study of information storage in matter, which accounts for the interparticle interactions.
-The model relates the written and read configurations through the SIM (under the Glauber dynamics).
-The fundamental quantity we considered was the information capacity, $I_n(t)$, from \eqref{EQ:Information_Capacity}.
-It was first shown that $I_n(t)$ is directly related to the maximal size of a reliable code for the operational setup.
+This work proposed a new model for information storage in physical matter, which accounts for interparticle interactions.
+The idea is to relate written and read configurations through the SIM governed by Glauber dynamics.
+The fundamental quantity of interest was the information capacity, $I_n^{(\beta)}(t)$ (see \eqref{EQ:Information_Capacity}), which approximates the maximal number of stored bits in the operational setup.

-Focusing on the 2D $\sqrt{n}\times\sqrt{n}$ grid at zero-temperature, the asymptotic behaviour of $I_n(t)$, when $n$ and $t$ grow together, was studied.
-First, we established that the infinite-time capacity of a finite grid is $\lim_{t\to\infty}I_n(t)=\Theta(\sqrt{n})$.
-Thus, order of $\sqrt{n}$ bits can be stored in the system indefinitely, while any information beyond that dissolves as $t\to\infty$.
-The key observation here was that striped configuration, of which there are $2^{\Theta(\sqrt{n})}$ many, are stable.
-By coding only over stripes one initiates the SIM at a state that it can not leave, and hence the information is recoverable after arbitrarily large times.
-On the other hand, by establishing the zero-temperature dynamics as an absorbing MC, whose absorbing set consists of the striped configurations, we deduce that no non-striped pattern can survive forever.
-It would be very interesting to understand when the chain actually gets absorbed into stripes (with high probability).
-More precisely, how should $t$ scale with $n$ so as to ensure that $S_\sigma(t)\triangleq\mathbb{P}\big(X_t\mbox{ is not a stripe}\big|X_0=\sigma\big)$ is close to 0, for any initial configuration $\sigma$?
-When the initial configuration is chosen according to an i.i.d. symmetric Bernoulli measure, this quantity is called the \emph{survival probability} in the statistical physics literature.
+We first explored the 2D $\sqrt{n}\times\sqrt{n}$ grid at zero-temperature, and studied the asymptotic behaviour of $I_n(t)=\lim_{\beta\to\infty}I_n^{(\beta)}(t)$, when $n$ and $t$ grow together.
+It was established that $\lim_{t\to\infty}I_n(t)=\Theta(\sqrt{n})$, i.e., that order of $\sqrt{n}$ bits can be stored in the system indefinitely.
+Any information beyond that dissolves as $t\to\infty$.
+The key observation was that striped configurations (of which there are $2^{\Theta(\sqrt{n})}$ many) are stable, and every non-striped configuration is absorbed into stripes for large enough $t$.
+It would be very interesting to understand when the chain actually gets absorbed into stripes.
+More precisely, how should $t$ scale with $n$ so as to ensure that $S_\sigma(t):=\mathbb{P}\big(X_t\mbox{ is not a stripe}\big|X_0=\sigma\big)$ is close to 0, for any initial configuration $\sigma$?
+When $\sigma$ is drawn from an i.i.d. symmetric Bernoulli measure, $S_\sigma(t)$ is known as the \emph{survival probability} in the statistical physics literature.
 While some heuristics and numerical results are available for the survival probability (see, e.g., \cite{Spirin_Kinetic_Ising2001}), to the best of our knowledge, there are currently no rigorous bounds on it.
-Finding any time scale with respect to which $\max_\sigma S_\sigma(t)$ decays at least as fast as $\frac{1}{n}$ would immediately translate (via arguments similar to those in the converse proof Theorem \ref{TM:Grid_capacity}) into an $O(\sqrt{n})$ upper bound on $I_n(t)$.
+Finding any time scale such that $\max_\sigma S_\sigma(t)$ is $o\left(\frac{1}{n}\right)$ would immediately translate (via arguments similar to those in the converse proof Theorem \ref{TM:Grid_capacity}) into an $O(\sqrt{n})$ upper bound on $I_n(t)$.